System Design Space

 RequirementTarget valueRationale

-Latency< 50ms (p99)The user does not have to wait for loading
+Latency< 50 ms (p99)The user should not wait for the page to begin loading

 CDN architecture